MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-ruby-version-v0.md

 * A [Microsoft-hosted agent](/azure/devops/pipelines/agents/hosted#software) with side-by-side versions of Ruby installed, or a self-hosted agent with `Agent.ToolsDirectory` configured (see [FAQ](#how-can-i-configure-a-self-hosted-agent-to-use-this-task)).

 This task will fail if no Ruby versions are found in `Agent.ToolsDirectory`.
-Available Ruby versions on Microsoft-hosted agents can be found [here](/azure/devops/pipelines/agents/hosted#software).
+See other available Ruby versions on [Microsoft-hosted agents](https://github.com/azure/devops/pipelines/agents/hosted#software).

 ### Where can I learn more about tool installers?